stomp/stomp-spec/src/stomp-specification-1.1.md

 not cumulative.
 This means that an `ACK` for a subsequent message should not cause a previous message to get acknowledged.

-#### SUBSCRIBE selector Header

-STOMP brokers may optionally support a selector header which allows you to define a filter which is applied on the server side to limit the messages that are delivered to the subscription from the destination.
-The syntax for the value of the selector header is server specific, so consult your server's documentation for details on how to construct a selector.

 ### UNSUBSCRIBE

 The `UNSUBSCRIBE` frame is used to remove an existing subscription.
-Once the subscription is removed the stomp connections will no longer receive messages from that destination.
+Once the subscription is removed the STOMP connections will no longer receive messages from that destination.
 It requires the `id` header matches the `id` value of previous `SUBSCRIBE` operation.
 Example: